tidyverse/dplyr/revdep/failures.md

 ```

-  There is a binary version available but the source version is later:
+  There are binary versions available but the source versions are later:
             binary  source needs_compilation
 data.table  1.12.2  1.12.4              TRUE
+KernSmooth 2.23-15 2.23-16              TRUE

   Binaries will be installed